ezpublishlegacy/scvideogallery/README.md

 configure the project and add the generated key in scvideogallery/design/standard/javascript/sc-video-gallery.js for the ytApi.key (line 54), compress if needed and then change desgin.ini

+Best way is to include the extension as a git-submodule.
+Feel free to contact me.